xi4r/Dungeon-Modifier-Picker/README.md

 ### FEATURES

+**Built-in Macro**
+- Easy to use in-built macros
+- Automatically beat the stage, retry, and everything else!

 **Card Picker**
 - Automatically picks the first card based on your preference
 - Automatically picks additive cards with a customizable priority